vectormode/VectorMode/readme.md

 ## Contributing
 All contributors are welcome!
-For information on how contribute to VectorMode, please contact me at naby88@gmail.com.
+For information on how contribute to VectorMode<sup>®</sup>, please contact me at naby88@gmail.com.

 ## Donation
 Any kinds of donations are welcome!
-For information on how donate to VectorMode, please contact me at naby88@gmail.com.
+For information on how donate to VectorMode<sup>®</sup>, please contact me at naby88@gmail.com.

 ## License
-VectorMode is released under the Attribution Assurance License.
+VectorMode<sup>®</sup> is released under the Attribution Assurance License.
 See [LICENSE](LICENSE) for details.